hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 To get started using the Packager service, the first thing you need to do is enable a repository to notify Packager when a commit is pushed.

-To enable a repository, visit the Packager dashboard at https://packager.co/dashboard, select **"Enable Repository"** and input the name of the repository you wish to enable, then select "Enable".
+To enable a repository, visit the Packager dashboard at <a href='/dashboard'>https://packager.co/dashboard</a>, select **"Enable Repository"** and input the name of the repository you wish to enable, then select "Enable".

 # Integration Filters